GSA-TTS/identity-handbook/_articles/platform-gitlab-imagesigning.md

 # Implementation

-A cosign signing key is set up by an admin using the `identity-devops/bin/create_image_signing_key.sh` script.
+A cosign signing key is set up in Terraform.
 It creates an asymmetric KMS key, stores the key ID in S3, and pulls the public key out and stores it in S3 as well.
 The key is only usable by FullAdmins.

 Administrators then can sign images with `identity-devops/bin/sign_image.sh`, which pulls the key ID down and uses the KMS key to sign the specified image.